franklesniak/retropie-setup/README.md

     - You may receive a User Account Control (UAC) prompt to provide balenaEtcher with the required permissions to flash the microSD card.
 Approve the prompt and/or enter credentials when needed.
     - Close balenaEtcher when done.

+### Perform Initial Wireless Configuration

+These steps are only necessary if you intend to connect the Raspberry Pi to a Wi-Fi connection instead of a wired (Ethernet) connection.

+**Note**: you must know your wireless SSID and password _exactly_ (including the correct capitalization) to complete these steps.

+1. Remove and reconnect the microSD card to the Windows computer.
+1. Create the wireless settings file:
+    - Open Notepad++
+    - Click the icon to create a new file (or navigate to the `File` menu and click `New`).
+    - Click on the `Edit` menu, then click `EOL Conversion` > `Unix (LF)`
+    - Paste in template WiFi settings:

+        ```text
+        ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+        update_config=1
+        country=US

+        network={
+        scan_ssid=1
+        ssid="MyNetworkSSID"
+        psk="WiFiPasswordHere"
+        key_mgmt=WPA-PSK
+        identity="home"
+        }

+        ```

+    - Replace `MyNetworkSSID` with the name of your wireless network's SSID.
+    - Replace `WiFiPasswordHere` with the pre-shared key of your wireless network.
+    - **Note**: for other types of wireless networks, review the reference material [here](https://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf).
+1. If you want to configure one or more additional wireless networks:
+    - Add another `network={}` section by copying and pasting the template above, and then updating the values for the SSID and wireless password as noted previously.
+    - Make sure that the identity text for each wireless network is unique (e.g., "home", "work", etc.).
+1. Save the file.
+    - In the `Save As` dialog, box, change the `Save as type` to `All types`.
+    - Then, when prompted for a file name, with the microSD card still attached, navigate to the boot drive that appears in Computer (it may be labeled as `bootfs`).
+    - Enter the file name:

+      `wpa_supplicant.conf`

+      and then click `Save`.

+Keep Notepad++ open for the next step.

+**Note**: to read more about this process, see [this guide for preparing a microSD card for Wi-Fi](https://raspberrypi.stackexchange.com/a/57023/78201)